Voyagers: SS Robert Heinlein

 The Kennedy, Hood, Hercules, and Viscount had all been retired over the last seven years, with the Viscount being the last to go.
 It was scrapped three years ago.
 The Kennedy and Hood had been converted to passenger carriers traveling from Earth to Saturn carrying passengers to the Galactic Space Travel Museum located on Titan, Saturn’s largest moon.
 The Hercules was orbiting Titan as a museum display.
 The Liberty, had managed to outlast them, but it was now in need of retirement as well.
 Eric knew that the exploration mission they were on would be the last mission for the old girl before it faced the cutting torch.

 Eric had decided that he was ready to retire as well.
-He had been the captain ship’s captain for fourteen years and the captain of the Liberty for just over ten years.
+He had been a ship’s captain for fourteen years and the captain of the Liberty for just over ten years.
 He was second in years served as well as physical years to Ryan O’Malley of the Rigel among starship captains.
 He felt it appropriate that he retire at the same time as the ship that he had served on for a third of his career.

 “What’s this about you needed a physical?”
 Sarah asked.
 “I thought you were close to retirement.”